plugget/.github/profile/README.md

 - Plugget targets casual users who prefer a UI instead of a console.
 - Plugget also supports other languages than Python, e.g. Maxscript & Unreal plugins

 What about WinGet, chocolatey, etc?
-These solutions install `apps`, Plugget installs  `plugins for apps` I believe it might be possible to use e.g. Chocolatey and use install scripts to install a plugin, however it seems quite complex to me.
-And Chocolatey wasn't really designed for this.
+These solutions install `apps`, Plugget installs  `plugins for apps`
+It might be possible to use Chocolatey's install scripts to install a plugin, however it seems complex, and Chocolatey wasn't designed for this.

 </blockquote></details>